geneas/lua/README.md

 After the class has been registered objects of this class can be created by calling the class object with an optional parameters, which will be passed to the init function (if any).
 If a class has no init function then the class object must be called with a table, which will be converted directly into the object.

-The init function is called with an object as first parameter, followed by all arguments to the call to the class object.
-The first parameter is an empty object unless the first argument of the call is a simple table (ie not an object), in which case it is converted into an object (by setting its metatable) and passed as the first parameter.
+The init function is called with an object of the class as first parameter, followed by all arguments to the call to the class object.
+The first parameter is an empty object unless the first argument of the call is a simple table (ie not an object), in which case this table is converted into an object (by setting its metatable) and passed as the first parameter.

+The init function may return the already created object or a new table.
+In the latter case the original object is deleted and the returned table is converted to an object by setting its metatable.
+A nil return value is equivalent to returning the original object.

+This allows the init function to perform initialization and/or checking of the parameters according to the requirements of the class.

+*class.classof(obj)*

+If _obj_ is a member of a class created by this module then this function returns its class object (ie, metatable), otherwise returns nil.

 *class.type(obj)*

 Returns the type of _obj_ as a string.
-If _obj_ is not a member of a class created by this module then the value of the global function _type(obj)_ is returned.
-If it is an object created by this module then the name of the class (cls.name) prefixed by "class " is requrned.
+If _class.classof(obj)_ returns nil (ie the object is not a member of a class created by this module) then the value of the global function _type(obj)_ is returned.
+Otherwise the name of the class (cls.name) prefixed by "class " is returned.
 If it is a class object then "class class" is returned.

-*class.classof(obj)*

-If _obj_ is a member of a class created by this module then this function returns its class object (ie, metatable), otherwise returns nil.

 ### xpm.lua